Angioimmunoblastic T-cell lymphoma (AITL)

-The causes of AITL are mostly unknown.
-Like other cancers it is not infectious and cannot be passed on to other people.
-It usually affects people age 50 to 70.
+Like other cancers AITL, is not infectious.
+It cannot be passed on to other people.

 We have more information about causes and risk factors for non-Hodgkin lymphoma.

-You can read more about further tests you may have in our information about non-Hodgkin lymphoma.
+You can find out more about further tests you may have in our information about non-Hodgkin lymphoma.

-Waiting for test results can be a difficult time.
-It may help to talk to your family, friends or specialist nurse.
+Waiting for test results can be difficult.
+You may find it helpful to talk to your family, friends or specialist nurse.

-The results of your tests help your doctors find out how many areas of the body are affected by lymphoma and where these areas are.
+Your test results will help your doctors find out how many areas of your body are affected by lymphoma and where these areas are.
 This is called staging.

 Lymphomas are also grouped as either low-grade or high-grade.
-Low-grade lymphomas are usually slow growing and high-grade lymphomas grow more quickly.
-AITL is a high-grade, fast-growing lymphoma.
+Low-grade lymphomas are usually slow growing.
+High-grade lymphomas usually grow more quickly.
+Angioimmunoblastic T-cell lymphoma (AITL) is a high-grade lymphoma and normally develops quickly.

-We have more information about staging and grading of non-Hodgkin lymphoma.
+We have more information about the stages and grades of non-Hodgkin lymphoma.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your doctor or cancer specialist or nurse will explain the different treatments and their side effects.
+Your doctor, cancer specialist or nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

 Stem cell transplants

-Stem cell transplants are sometimes used to treat lymphoma that has come back after treatment.
+Stem cell transplants are sometimes used to help control the lymphoma or if it has come back after treatment.
 Stem cell transplants are intensive treatments, so it is not suitable for everyone.
-You may have a transplant:
+You may have a transplant using:

 Treatments may make all signs of the AITL disappear (called remission).
 But there is a risk AITL will come back.
 This is called recurrence or relapse.
-Further treatment can be given to manage AITL that comes back.
+If this happens, further treatment can usually be given to manage AITL.
 We have more information about treating lymphoma that has come back.